rerickson-usgs/networknodeipm/README.md

 A non-spatially explicit version of this model has been published as an [R package](https://my.usgs.gov/bitbucket/projects/UMESC/repos/carpipm/browse).
 This R package would be more friendly for beginners.
 A Python beginner could likely adapt existing models by changing the input CSV files, but adapting the model requires an understanding of multiple inheritance and class construction in Python.
-We have included a brief tutorial covering these two topics.

 ## Description of files and folders